 I don’t think you’ll need the bus, but if you do need transport, then it’s good to use the free bus service available.

-It’s so cheap that I do think the Verona card it worth it!
+It’s so cheap that I do think the Verona card is actually worth it!

 So there you have it, my guide on wonderful things to do in Verona.
 I hope that this list gives you some inspiration, and I know it’s very romantic heavy-- but Verona truly is a very romantic destination.